Philodendron verrucosum

 the density and spatial distribution of the developing aerial roots.

 The plant is grown in a premium coco coir Blend (60%/40%) with a low electrical conductivity (EC).
-Coco coir is a 100% natural product with a pH range of 5.0 to 7.5.
+Coco coir is a 100% naturally sustainable product with a pH range of 5.0 to 7.5, ideal for Aroids.

-We use Growth Technology's Foliage Focus, which is specially formulated to encourage abundant and lush foliage growth.
+We use Growth Technology's Foliage Focus liquid fertiliser, which is specially formulated to encourage abundant and lush foliage growth.

 The use of Coco coir as a growing medium creates an ideal physical environment for Foliage Focus to deliver its nutritional benefits effectively.
 Its superior structure balances aeration, moisture retention, and drainage, essential for healthy root growth that directly influences foliage development.
 Research shows that plants grown in coco coir have a 20-30% increase in root mass compared to those in traditional mediums, providing a larger surface area for nutrient absorption.